National Tax Day is April 15th.

 On the other hand, tax deductions are only available to self-employed truck drivers.

-Today, only owner-operators and contract drivers can make money by building a trucking business and claiming their tax deduction.
+Today, only owner-operators and contract drivers can claim their tax deduction.

 In their case, they get one or more 1099s documents.